 Women often complain that drooping eyelids make wearing eyeshadow or eyeliner nearly impossible, because the makeup tends to get rubbed together, ruining even the most perfect eyeshadow applications and smudging eyeliner.
 An eyelid lift will help create a tighter and smoother upper eyelid which will make applying makeup easier and less frustrating.

 Laser Blepharoplasty – a scalpel-free eyelid lift

 Surgical use of CO2 lasers for precise incisions has been developed over the past 20 years.
-Dr. Karolak has perfected his CO2 Laser techniques, and with over a decade of experience with this innovative tool, is proud to offer his patients this precise, scalpel-free option for their eyelid lift procedure.
+Our cosmetic surgeons have perfected their CO2 Laser techniques, and with over a decade of experience with this innovative tool, we are proud to offer our patients this precise, scalpel-free option for their eyelid lift procedure.
 This procedure provides the same level of natural-appearing rejuvenation as a traditional upper blepharoplasty procedure, without a scalpel.
 You can expect a lifted, lighter eyelid, free of excessive wrinkling or drooping with a Laser Eyelid Lift procedure.

 Upper Blepharoplasty Eyelid Lift

 A traditional Upper Blepharoplasty removes the fat and excess skin of the upper eyelid, creating a natural-appearing, lifted eyelid.

 The incision lines from this procedure are placed along the natural fold of the upper eyelid, allowing them to fade into a natural skin crease.
 An upper blepharoplasty precisely rejuvenates the eyelid, without altering the eye shape – so you’ll look like you, only younger!

 Non-Invasive and Non-Surgical Eyelid Lifting Options